neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 ## Results

-Nice!
-We have already defined all the pieces of our application so now it's time to put it all together by building the crew.
+Phew 🥵, it took a while, but we have now built all the pieces needed to build our application.
+It's time to put it all together!

 ```python
 from crewai import Crew